jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 - **User Reassignment**: When importing lists from another Jellyfin instance, if the original list owner doesn't exist in the destination system, the list will be automatically reassigned to the admin user performing the import

 !!! note "User-Specific Rules"
-    Rules like "Is Played by [User]" or "Is Favorite for [User]" that reference non-existent users will need to be updated manually.
+    Rules like "Playback Status for [User]" or "Is Favorite for [User]" that reference non-existent users will need to be updated manually.

 ## Performance Settings